wago-stiftung/wago_cc100_python/README.md

 # CC100IO

 Basic python module to control the input and output ports of a WAGO CC100.
+Module can be used native on device or in Docker Container

 ## Contributors
 - Konrad Holsmoelle <konrad.holsmoelle@wago.com>